gvasilako/ETL_JPXTokyoStockExchange/README.md

 -------------------------------------------------------------------------------------------------
 Next Steps

- - If we want to automate, schedule, monitor and raising alerts for the pipeline execution we can use a pipeline orchestrator tool like [Prefect](https://docs.prefect.io/latest/).
+ - If we want to automate, schedule, monitor, and raise alerts for the pipeline execution we can use a pipeline orchestrator tool like [Prefect](https://docs.prefect.io/latest/).
- - Only minimal changes required.
+ - Only minimal changes are required.